0xDeviI/FatEagle/README.md

 ### Mainly Commands
 framework uses some mainly command that all fescripts designed by that. mainly commmands are:
-- search:             search module
+- search [FeScript]:             search module
-- load fescript:      load module
+- load fescript [FeScript]:      load module
 - unload fescript:    unload module
 - fesOptions:         show all available switch in module
 - fesRequire:         show all required switch in module